awsdocs/amazon-s3-userguide/doc_source/specify-batchjob-manifest-xaccount-inventory.md

    For general information about creating a job, see [Creating an S3 Batch Operations job](batch-ops-create-job.md)\.

-   For information about creating a job using the console, see [Creating an S3 Batch Operations job](batch-ops-create-job.md)\.
+   For information about creating a job using the console, see [Creating an S3 Batch Operations job using the s3 console](batch-ops-create-job.md#using-the-s3-console)\.